Deformation Quantization for Actions of K\"ahlerian Lie Groups: Quantization of elementary normal -groups

 or even for

-\subsection{Quantization of elementary normal $\bf j$-groups}
+\section{Quantization of elementary normal $\bf j$-groups}

-In this subsection, we specialize the different ingredients of our quantization map in the case of the elementary symplectic symmetric space $(\S,s,\omega^\S)$ underling an elementary normal $\bf j$-group.
+In this section, we specialize the different ingredients of our quantization map in the case of the elementary symplectic symmetric space $(\S,s,\omega^\S)$ determined by an elementary normal $\bf j$-group.
 We also (re)introduce a real parameter $\theta$ in the definition of the character \eqref{unitary-char}: